BitcoinQnA/bitcoin-wallet-guide/_pages/mobile.md

 ## Blue Wallet

 [Blue Wallet](https://bluewallet.io/) is feature packed but still manages to provide quick and easy access to both Bitcoin and Lightning.
 Lightning is custodial by default but allows users to connect to their own instance of [LND Hub](https://lndhub.io/about).
-Blue wallet and serves as a great option to use Bitcoin daily and simultaneously act as 'watch only' wallet for your cold storage devices.
+Blue wallet and serves as a great option to use for daily transactions and simultaneously act as 'watch only' wallet for your cold storage devices.
 Connection to a users own node is done via an Electrum server.
 Full list of features [here](https://bluewallet.io/features/).

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/security-app.png" class=responsive width="320" height="500" maxheight="300">